The real reason for the (so called) low oil price

 Back to topic.

-lowoilprice3What will the oil price environment look like next year, in five years or ten years then?
+What will the oil price environment look like next year, in five years, or ten years then?
 The short answer is that I don’t know.

 However, you better consider this.
 The oil price is too low for many of them and the energy world is squealing right now.
 Is USD 30 possible?
 Is USD 10 possible?
-Yes, it absolutely is just as the price might bounce back to USD 140 and way above that.
+Yes, it is just as the price might bounce back to USD 140 and way above that.

-Shale was a domain of entrepreneurs but now it’s manager’s turf and managers will doubtless do what managers do best.
+Shale was a domain of entrepreneurs but now it’s the manager’s turf and managers will doubtless do what managers do best.
 Implement a known thing and optimize the hell out of it.

-This means that if shale still needs USD 55 in order to be profitable today, some of them will no doubt develop processes and techniques that allow them to stay afloat at 45 or even 35 or who knows how low it can go.
+This means that if shale still needs USD 55 to be profitable today, some of them will no doubt develop processes and techniques that allow them to stay afloat at 45 or even 35 or who knows how low it can go.

 Shale makes oil a regional business again as often it will not be worth it to ship around the world.